mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 to Ushra to train with weapons and vehicles of higher

 Population Imperial Army Presence
-4 or below No independent army unless Government code is 6 (see below).
+4 or below No independent army unless Government code is6 (see below).
 A militia may be present or the world might be defended by a detachment from a nearby world that has a higher population.
 5 Militia or Imperial Army present.
 Worlds with Population 5 are on the dividing line.
 Some will have a large militia and others a small army.
 If the world has an army, it may be part of the